codebam/arch_installation/README.md

         >mkfs.fat -F32 /dev/sdxY

 2. Root Partition
-    - Choose whatever filesystem you want, BUT if you choose to make it BTRFS you will need a seperate partition for your swap since BTRFS doesn't play well with swapfiles.
+    - Choose whatever file system you want, BUT if you choose to make it BTRFS you will need a separate partition for your swap since BTRFS doesn't play well with swap files.

-    - If you want different filesystems on different partitions you can choose to make separate partitions for /boot, /home, or any folder you choose.
+    - If you want different file systems on different partitions you can choose to make separate partitions for /boot, /home, or any folder you choose.
 I don't recommend this, unless you need it, as it might create problems with storage later on.